Q: How is the Arenus Colic Assurance Program different from other colic programs?

 A: Yes.
 Should you decide to discontinue use of the Assure System horse colic treatment products or no longer continue with the CAP, you will need to complete the CAP Discontinuation Form.

-A:No, you do not need to submit the previous 3 years worth of veterinary records at the time of enrollment.
+A:No, you do not need to submit the previous 12 months worth of veterinary records at the time of enrollment.
 But you will need them to submit a claim.
 These records should show that you have a working relationship with a veterinarian and that your horse has received at least an annual exam, recommended vaccinations and deworming.
-If you have not owned your horse for three years then you should get these records from the previous owner if possible.
+If you have not owned your horse for 12 months then you should get these records from the previous owner if possible.

 Q: I do all of my own vaccinations and deworming myself, do I qualify for enrollment?